-Bethany Lutheran Theological Seminary, Mankato, Minnesota The pioneers of the Synod soon came in contact with other Lutherans of older synods in the country.
+The pioneers of the Synod soon came in contact with other Lutherans of older synods in the country.
 Many of these were found to be very lax in doctrine and practice.
 In the latter 1850s, however, they met an outstanding Lutheran leader named Dr. C.F.W.
-Walther and recognized in the Lutheran Church-Missouri Synod of that day a truly Lutheran church body conversion.
+Walther and recognized in the Lutheran Church-Missouri Synod of that day a truly Lutheran church body with whom they could safely fellowship.
+In July of 1872 they joined with the Wisconsin Synod, the Missouri Synod and other synods in forming the Evangelical Lutheran Synodical Conference.

+The Church Militant here on earth will never find perfect peace and rest.
+In the 1880s a controversy over the doctrine of election divided the synod, and in 1917 a merger brought together various groups of Norwegian churches into a new church body.
+A small group of pastors and congregations, however, refused to enter into this merger because it was based upon the false teaching that man could somehow cooperate in his conversion.
 The doctrine that our conversion is due to God's grace alone was therefore compromised.
 In order to retain the truth this little group bravely determined to reorganize the old Synod on the basis of clear teachings of Scripture.
 They therefore gathered at Lime Creek Lutheran Church near Lake Mills, Iowa, in June of 1918 and reorganized as the Norwegian Synod.
 The name was later changed to the Evangelical Lutheran Synod.

 The Lord blessed this little flock.
 It soon began to grow and become strong and healthy.
 In 1927 it began operating Bethany Lutheran College in Mankato, Minnesota.
 In 1946 it established its own theological seminary also at Bethany.
 It carries on an active home mission program and now has about 130 congregations in many states.
 The ELS also has foreign missions in Peru, Chile, India, Korea, Ukraine, Czech Republic and Latvia.

 Having left the old Synodical Conference for doctrinal reasons, the synod in 1993 joined in establishing a new alliance known as the Confessional Evangelical Lutheran Conference, composed of over twenty church bodies from around the world, including the Wisconsin Evangelical Lutheran Synod in the USA.
 The Evangelical Lutheran Synod therefore represents conservative, confessional Lutheranism, and its prayer is that God by grace will preserve it in its total allegiance to the inspired and inerrant Word of God.